-When learning how to blog, you may have encountered the term TLDNR, which stands for "too long did not read."
-TLDNR is used to quickly and efficiently communicate that a blog post's length is far too long to attract potential readers to even begin looking at your blog.
+When learning how to blog, you may have encountered the term TL;DR, which stands for "too long; didn't read."
+TL;DR is used to quickly and efficiently communicate that a blog post's length is far too long to attract potential readers to even begin looking at your blog.
 Who wants to read a 46-page blog post when they could potentially get the same information on Twitter in 140 characters?
 This leads directly to our final tip for bloggers:

 5. Remove the rambling